taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 }
 ~~~~~~~~

 By using the [JavaScript built-in concat functionality](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/concat), the state and thus the list of todos is concatenated to another item.
 The other item is the newly added todo from the action.
-You might wonder if this embraces immutability now.
+You might wonder: Does it embrace immutability now?
 Yes it does, because `concat` always returns a new array without mutating the old array.
 The data structure stays immutable.
 You will learn more about how to keep your data structures immutable later in this book.

 **But what about the action type?** Right now, only the payload is used to produce a new state but the action type is ignored.
 So what can you do about the action type?
 Basically when an action object arrives at the reducers, the action type can be evaluated.
 Only when a reducer cares about the action type, it will produce a new state.
 Otherwise, it simply returns the previous state.
 In JavaScript, a switch case can help to evaluate different action types.
 Otherwise, it returns the previous state as default.

-Imagine your Todo application would have a second action that toggles a Todo to either completed or incomplete.
+Imagine your Todo application would have a second action and action type that toggles a Todo to either completed or incomplete.
 The only information which is needed as payload is an identifier to identify the Todo in the state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~